LTSENG01/RobotTestingFramework/README.md

 # Robot Testing Framework

 ### Overview
-This testing framework is designed for FIRST® Robotics Competition robots programmed in Java.
+This automated testing framework is designed for [*FIRST*® Robotics Competition](https://firstinspires.org/) robots programmed in Java.
+It allows you to define a series of tests programatically, run them sequentially, and then display results in a web dashboard.
 It can be adapted for any other platform as long as the dependencies are included properly.

 ### Requirements
 Robot Side